thiagosindra/higher-resolution-hypothesis/docs/hrh-paper.md

 **Predictive overload** occurs when this competition exceeds the brain's capacity to reconcile concurrent expectations.
 Perceptual stability deteriorates as predictive coherence collapses: the system can no longer decide which representation to trust.
 Subjectively, this may manifest as confusion, sensory flooding, or a transient loss of meaning.

+When multiple predictions remain co-active, **valence-laden branches** often outcompete neutral interpretations because reactive overlap and τ keep them above threshold longer.
+The result is a **bias toward amplified feeling**—either unusually pleasant salience or disproportionate irritation—while the system struggles to consolidate a single model.
+This is not a judgment about accuracy but a consequence of **competition dynamics** in a distributed network.
+Under load, that bias can propagate into broader perception and choice.

 Crucially, predictive overload marks the **informational threshold** that often precedes **energetic overload**.
 Each unresolved predictive branch continues to draw metabolic resources, and as their number grows, the energetic cost scales nonlinearly.
 The brain's attempt to sustain multiple overlapping predictions thus leads directly to depletion, linking **informational interference** with **metabolic exhaustion**.
 In this sense, predictive overload represents the informational precursor to shutdown — the moment where excessive internal modeling transforms into physical fatigue.

 ### Energetic Collapse States (Shutdowns and Meltdowns)